Skip to main content

 With the MergeTree engine, at least one new file is created for each INSERT query and each new file is written once and never modified.
 In the background, new files (called parts) are re-read, merged, and rewritten into compact form.
 Writing data in parts determines the performance profile of ClickHouse.

-• INSERT queries need to be batched to avoid handling a number of small parts.
+• Batch INSERT queries to avoid creating many small parts.

-• UPDATE and DELETE queries need to be batched.
-Removing or updating a single row requires rewriting an entire part with all the rows except the one we want to remove or update.
+• Batch UPDATE and DELETE queries.
+Removing or updating a single row requires rewriting an entire part with all rows except the one being removed or updated.

 • SELECT queries are executed rapidly because all the data found in a part is valid and all files can be cached since they never change.